devjgm/papers/cpp_civil_time.md

 ## Motivation

-Programming with time on a humane-scale is notoriously difficult and error
+Programming with time on a human scale is notoriously difficult and error
 prone: time zones are complicated, daylight-saving time (DST) is complicated, calendars are complicated, and leap seconds are complicated.
 These complexities quickly surface in code because programmers do not have a simple mental model